To take into consideration :

-The Town & Country Planning (General Permitted Development) Order 1995 (“the GPDO”) grants automatic planning permission for certain alterations to dwellings.
+The Town & Country Planning (General Permitted Development) Order 1995 (“the GPDO”) grants automatic planning permission for specific alterations to dwellings.
 These are called permitted development rights.

-You can make certain types of minor changes to your house without needing to apply for planning permission.
+You can make some types of minor changes to your house without needing to apply for planning permission.
 These are called "permitted development rights".
-They derive from a general planning permission granted not by the local authority but by the Parliament.
+They derive from rights granted not by the local authority but by the Parliament.
 Bear in mind that the permitted development rights which apply to many common projects for houses do not apply to flats, maisonettes or other buildings.